ThienDuc3112/Hacknroll24/README.md

-# Hack&roll 2024
+# Spotify queue sharer

-This is the repo of my (first) attempt at a hackathon
+This **was** the repo for my (first) attempt at a 24h hackathon

-Team of 2: Me and chatGPT
+It has now converted to a normal project

+Env variables needed:
+- Backend:
+  - `PORT`: The port of the server
+  - `SPOTIFY_TOKEN`: Spotify client secret
+  - `SPOTIFY_CLIENT_ID`: Spotify client id
+  - `REDIRECT_URI`: Spotify redirect url
+  - `CLIENT_URL`: Client url, for enabling cors on socket.io
+- Client:
+  - `API_URL`: URL of server, can be changed in src/public/constants.ts as well

+To run:
+- Add in all the require env variables
+- Create 2 terminal instance, one at the client folder, one at server
+- run `npm run dev` on both